Quantum phase estimation with optimal confidence interval using three control qubits: Introduction

+If the goal is to perform measurements with minimum mean-square error, then the control register can be in a state with amplitudes according to a sine function, which is easily prepared \cite{luis1996optimum,Childs_2009,babbush2018encoding,najafi2023optimum}. \b[ This provides the optimal average case accuracy for QPE, but does not provide any guarantees of the estimate being within a desired error of the true answer.
+One example where this is especially relevant is ground state energy estimation, in the case where we are unable to precisely prepare the ground state.
+In such a situation, the phase measurement may erroneously probe the energy of an excited state instead.
+To isolate the ground state from excited states, we can take multiple samples and select the minimum value.
+However, this strategy requires a careful balance: under-sampling risks missing the ground state entirely, while over-sampling increases the likelihood of underestimating the true energy.]

-The use of a discrete prolate spheroidal sequence (DPSS) state in the control register has been shown to minimise the width of the confidence interval \cite{imai2009fourier}.
+\b[The alternative is to optimise for the confidence interval of the phase estimate instead.
+This minimises the probability of obtaining a result with large error \cite{berry2024rapid}.]
+The use of a discrete prolate spheroidal sequence (DPSS) state in the control register has been shown to minimise the width of the confidence interval \cite{imai2009fourier} \b[and also enables QPE to be used as a viable technique for filtering \cite{Sakuma_2026}].

+\b[The DPSS state shares a direct physical analogue with optimal apodisation in classical optics \cite{slepian65}.
+Just as high-precision optical systems use prolate spheroidal transmission masks to smoothly taper a beam's intensity profile and maximise the concentration of focused light by suppressing diffraction rings \cite{thomas2008testing, Xie:10}, the DPSS state maximally concentrates the quantum measurement probability around the true phase.]

 Due to the difficulty of calculating the DPSS \cite{slepian1978prolate}, some works have opted to use the Kaiser window state instead \cite{kaiser1980use}, which approximates the DPSS state with good accuracy and has asymptotic behaviour that can be analytically described \cite{berry2024analyzing, berry2024rapid}.
 Both the DPSS state and Kaiser window state are considerably more complicated than the sine window from Ref.~\cite{babbush2018encoding,najafi2023optimum}, so a new state preparation scheme is needed.